rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

    * Relationships often exist in a single direction but they can be bidirectional, in which case, there's no arrow.
      For example `(node x)-[BELONGS_TO]-(node y)` <br>
    * Relationships connect the Technopedia database nodes, for example, the software product node has the relationship: `[HAS_A]->` to the manufacturer node.
-   * Relationships allow you to traverse the Technopedia Nodes and by using the Technopedia query language, and to get data from the specified nodes in one query.
+   * Relationships allow you to traverse the Technopedia nodes and by using the Technopedia query language, and to get data from the specified nodes in one query.
    * Like nodes, relationships can also have attributes.
      Typically, relationships have quantitative attributes, such as time intervals.